RedCrewOS/open-qr-standard/open-qr-standard.md

 ## Generic Sequence Diagram

-An example sequence of activity supported by this standard is as follows:
+An example sequence of activity supported by this standard is as follows ([PNG version is here](./resources/sequence.png)):

 ```
 +-----------+                                   +-----------+                                   +---------+ +-----------+